mooltiverse/nyx/docs/_pages/guide/user/01.quick-start/gradle-plugin.md

 See [here]({{ site.baseurl }}{% link _pages/guide/user/02.introduction/usage.md %}#core-tasks) for the detailed description of each task.

-Please note that when using the *settings plugin* (applied in the `settings.gradle` file), using the `nyxArrange` and `nyxInfer` tasks is not needed (unless your Git repository changes throughout the build process) as they are executed during the project initialization phase.
+Please note that when using the *settings plugin* (applied in the `settings.gradle` file), using the `nyxInfer` task is not needed (unless your Git repository changes throughout the build process) as it is executed during the project initialization phase.

 TODO: complete this section with standard configuration options {: .notice--warning}